BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Outline.md

 https://github.com/BU-EC500-SP15/mbta-busses/tree/master

 Release #1 (due by Week 5):
 User stories: Create visualizations with GTFS data.
+Parse the data using delimeters.
+Remove irrelevant data (i.e. subway, commuter rail, ferries, etc).
+[We do not need the Transit Master data until after Week 5.]

 Release #2 (due by Week 7):
-Scrub our personal information from Transit Master.
+Scrub out personal information from Transit Master.
 Complete data ingestion from MBTA’s data.
-We do not need the Transit Master data until after Week 5.

 Release #3 (due by Week 9):
 Complete analytics with MapReduce and Hadoop.
+Compare GTFS data against Transit Master data.
+Identify anomalies and/or trends.
+Compare pre- and post-KBRP data to identify if/where improvements were made.

 Release #4 and #5 (due by Week 11 and 13):
 Visualizations and extra features based on what the MBTA personnel determine is needed.
+Recommend changes to improve bus service.